PhotonVision/photonvision-docs/source/docs/getting-started/Settings.rst

 General
 ^^^^^^^
-Here, you can view general data on your system, including version, hardware, your platform, and performace statistics.
+Here, you can view general data on your system, including version, hardware, your platform, and performance statistics.
 You can also export/import the settings in a .zip file or restart PhotonVision/your coprocessor.

 Networking
 ^^^^^^^^^^